overwolf/overwolf.github.io/docs/api/overwolf-games.md

 #### Version added: 0.78

-> Returns an object with information about the currently running game or games, if more than one is running, or returns null if no game is running.
+> Returns an object with information about the currently running game, or returns null if no game is running.

+Note: In a scenario when more than one game is running, we'll display information only from the latest one that was launched.

 Parameter | Type     | Description                                                              |
 ----------| -------- | ------------------------------------------------------------------------ |